 Welcome to the most unique school of Loma Linda University.
-In addition to offering three graduate degree programs and two post-baccalaureate certificate programs, the primary mission of the School of Religion is to enrich programs in the other seven schools of the University with a faith-based, wholistic approach to the health sciences.
+In addition to offering three graduate degree programs, the primary mission of the School of Religion is to enrich programs in the other seven schools of the University with a faith-based, wholistic approach to the health sciences.

 The study of religion has been a central feature of Loma Linda University since its beginning with the School of Nursing in 1905, and with what eventually became the School of Medicine in 1909.
 Between 1918 and 1962, when the university functioned on two campuses—at Loma Linda and at Los Angeles—pastors and chaplains in the area assisted the religion faculty.

 When the university consolidated all of its activities on the Loma Linda campus in 1962, a Division of Religion was created.
 Some time later, when what was then La Sierra College in nearby Riverside became a part of Loma Linda University, a School of Religion was formed that served students on both campuses.